electron/electron/docs/api/menu-item.md

 * `window` - The submenu is a "Window" menu
 * `help` - The submenu is a "Help" menu
 * `services` - The submenu is a "Services" menu
-* `recentdocuments` - The submenu is a "Open Recent" menu
+* `recentdocuments` - The submenu is an "Open Recent" menu
 * `clearrecentdocuments` - Map to the `clearRecentDocuments` action

 When specifying a `role` on macOS, `label` and `accelerator` are the only